egeoffroy/FACT/README.md

 * --pheno : Matrix eQTL gene expression file
 * --pop : population id
 * --gwas_out_prefixes : prefixes for GWAS phenotypes
+* --chr : a range of chromosome numbers.
+The default is chromsomes 21 and 22.

 ## FASTENLOC Scripts
 1. Convert mEQTL file to .dat files → file for every gene